Sunday, June 30, 2024

 BLUETOOTH BREAKOUT BOARD

-The star of the show was an inexpensive breakout board available from Amazon as well as from some of the larger Chinese electronic marketplaces, the latter of whom I no longer do business with, after having gotten ripped off by those guys too many times.
+The star of the show was an inexpensive breakout board available from Amazon as well as from some of the larger Chinese electronic marketplaces, at least one of whom I no longer do business, with the initials "Ali Express", having gotten ripped off by those guys too many times.

 I was introduced to this board from the video found here although the content creator never says which board he used.

-From here it was a matter of designing the XYMINI into a simple 4x2 mixer.
+From here it was a matter of designing the XY-BT-MINI into a simple 4x2 mixer.

 Using Kicad and FreeCad I did just that and in a few days the boards were back from my patient sponsor, PCBWAY: